Trasselfrisyr/MiniWI/README.md

 * 6: n/c
 *
 *
-* All key switches connect Ardino digital inputs (with internal pullups) to GND
+* All key switches connect Arduino digital inputs (with internal pullups) to GND
 *